ponylang/rfcs/text/0000-constrained-types.md

 Creating a constrained mutable object is pointless as it could change and go outside of our constraints after it has been validated.
 All constrained items must be immutable.

-## `ValidationErrors` is immutable
+## `ValidationFailure` is immutable

 We don't want to allow error mesages to be changed after validation is done.
-Because everything being validated is sendable, we can wrap an entire validator in a `recover` block and build up error messages on a `ref` `ValidationErrors` before lifting to `val`.
+Because everything being validated is sendable, we can wrap an entire validator in a `recover` block and build up error messages on a `ref` `ValidationFailure` before lifting to `val`.

 ## Validators are not composable